top of page

 Photo by Alive Coverage

-One thing you probably didn't think of is Gold Bond.
-Gold Bond can be applied between the top of the legs to keep your thighs from chafing when they rub together.
-Since you're going to be walking a lot in four days, make sure you don't skimp on this piece of advice.
+Another thing that can save you from an unpleasant weekend is Gold Bond.
+Gold Bond can be applied between the top of your legs to keep your thighs from chafing when they rub together.
+You'll be walking a lot in the next few days, so heed my advice and pick some up.

 Wear Good Shoes